-According to PP interpretation [35] chapter 3 additionally the threats T.Open_Samples_Diffusion and T.Masquerade_TOE apply.
-To counter T.Open_Samples_Diffusion, according to PP interpretation [35] security objectives for the TOE O.Prot_TSF_Confidentiality and O.Ctrl_Auth_Loader/Package1+ and the security objective for the environment OE.Loader_Usage/Package1+ shall be met.
-O.Prot_TSF_Confidentiality, O.Ctrl_Auth_Loader/Package1+ and OE.Loader_Usage/Package1+ counter threat T.Open_Samples_Diffusion by ensuring that no confidential information about the TSF can be disclosed by an attacker, by requesting access control with an authorized user and authenticated user data and by requesting the user to fulfil the Loader access conditions.
+If the TOE is delivered to the user with MAE and Flash Loader still activatable, according to PP interpretation [35] chapter 3 additionally the threats T.Open_Samples_Diffusion and T.Masquerade_TOE apply.
+To counter these, according to PP interpretation [35] security objectives for the TOE O.Prot_TSF_Confidentiality and O.Ctrl_Auth_Loader/Package1+ and the security objective for the environment OE.Loader_Usage/Package1+ shall be met.
+Furthermore, T.Masquerade_TOE implies inclusion of the PP Package "Authentication of the Security IC" containing the additional security objective for the TOE O.Authentication and for the environment OE.TOE_Auth.
+O.Prot_TSF_Confidentiality, O.Ctrl_Auth_Loader/Package1+ and OE.Loader_Usage/Package1+ counter threat T.Open_Samples_Diffusion by ensuring that no confidential information about the TSF can be disclosed by an attacker, by requesting access control and authenticity for the Loader and by requesting the user to fulfil the Loader access conditions.

-T.Masquerade_TOE, as introduced by the PP interpretation [35], implies the inclusion of the PP Package "Authentication of the Security IC" containing the additional security objective for the TOE O.Authentication and for the environment OE.TOE_Auth.
 O.Authentication and OE.TOE_Auth in combination are suitable to counter threat T.Masquerade_TOE by requesting means of the TOE authenticating itself against the environment, and means of the environment to support such authentication of the TOE.

-O.Cap_Avail_Loader, OE.Lim_Block_Loader and P.Lim_Block_Loader as discussed in PP [12] chapter 7.3.1, T.Masquerade_TOE, O.Authentication and OE_TOE_Auth as discussed in PP[12] chapter 7.2, as well as O.Prot_TSF_Confidentiality, O.Ctrl_Auth_Loader/Package1+, OE.Loader_Usage/Package1+, T.Open_Samples_Diffusion as deifned in the PP interpretation [35] apply only to TOE products at the life cycle phase delivery, if these products come with activatable MAE and Flash Loader for software or data download by the user.
+O.Cap_Avail_Loader, OE.Lim_Block_Loader and P.Lim_Block_Loader as discussed in PP [11] chapter 7.3.1 as well as O.Prot_TSF_Confidentiality, O.Ctrl_Auth_Loader/Package1+ and OE.Loader_Usage/Package1+ as defined in PP interpretation [35] chapter 3 apply only to TOE products at the life cycle phase delivery, if these products come with activatable MAE and Flash Loader for software or data download by the user.
 In other cases MAE and Flash Loader are permanently deactivated and the user software or data download is completed.
 Depending on the capabilities of the user software these objectives may then reoccur as subject of the composite TOE.
 However, it should be noted that in contrast to the functional package introduced in the PP [12], the availability of the authentication mechanism is not given after locking the Flash Loader.
 The intended use case of the authentication is to prevent a customer from flashing user data on a non-genuine TOE.
 No authentication mechanism can be provided after the MAE enhanced Flash Loader is locked.
 After locking of the MAE enhanced Flash Loader, the related threats and objectives for the operational environment and SFRs related to the TOE authentication are regarded as not applicable, due to the fact that it is out of scope of the intended use-case and the authentication functionality is no longer available.

-The PP [12] includes the organizational security policy P.Crypto-Service Cryptographic services of the TOE in a different extend as it formalizes the objectives O.TDES, O.AES and O.SHA.
+The PP [11] includes the organizational security policy P.Crypto-Service Cryptographic services of the TOE in a different extend as it formalizes the objectives O.TDES, O.AES.

-Since O.TDES, O.AES and O.SHA require the TOE to implement exactly the same security functionality as required by P.Crypto-Service; the organizational security policy is covered by the objectives.
+Since O.TDES, O.AES require the TOE to implement exactly the same security functionality as required by P.Crypto-Service; the organizational security policy is covered by the objectives.

-For the objective O.TDES a concrete standard reference (NIST) with operational modes is given the implementation must follow and also the cryptographic key destruction is regulated.
+For the objective O.TDES a concrete standard reference with operational modes is given the implementation must follow and also the cryptographic key destruction is regulated.
 The implementation complies to the given security functional requirements and the objective O.TDES is met.

-For the objective O.AES a concrete standard reference (NIST) with a selection of key lengths is given the implementation must follow and also the cryptographic key destruction is regulated.
+For the objective O.AES a concrete standard reference with a selection of key lengths is given the implementation must follow and also the cryptographic key destruction is regulated.
 The implementation complies to the given security functional requirements and the objective O.AES is met.